 Credit risk is the risk of an unexpected loss if a customer or counterparty to a financial instrument fails to meet its contractual obligations and arises primarily from the Company's cash and cash equivalents and amounts receivable.
 The Company manages its credit risk relating to cash and cash equivalents by dealing only with highly-rated Canadian financial institutions.
-As at December 31, 2022, amounts receivable of \$19,731 was comprised of goods and services tax receivable of \$19,461 and other receivables of \$270.
+As at December 31, 2023, amounts receivable of \$32,152 was comprised of goods and services tax receivable of \$31,091 and other receivables of \$1,061.
 As a result, credit risk is considered insignificant.
+The financial instruments that potentially subject the Company to credit risk comprise cash and cash equivalents and certain receivables, the carrying value of which represents the Company's maximum expire to credit risk.